Edgar Lungu: Political career

+Lungu stood as an independent candidate in the Chawama constituency at the 1996 general election, with Christon Tembo of the MMD winning the seat ahead of him.
+After the formation of the United Party for National Development in December 1998, Lungu joined that party.

+After the formation of the Patriotic Front in 2001, Lungu joined that party and stood in Chawama constituency at the 2001 general election as the Patriotic Front's candidate, where he finished seventh in a field of eleven candidates with 2.43% of the vote.

-After the PF won the 2011 election, Lungu became Junior Minister in the Vice-President's office.
+At the 2011 general election, Lungu once again stood as the Patriotic Front candidate for the Chawama constituency and won the parliamentary seat.
+After the PF won that 2011 election, Lungu became Junior Minister in the Vice-President's office.
 He was subsequently promoted to Minister of Home Affairs on 9 July 2012.
 He became Minister of Defence on 24 December 2013 after Geoffrey Bwalya Mwamba resigned from his ministerial post, and he functioned as Acting President during President Michael Sata's long-term illness in 2013–14.
 He has also held a string of central positions in his party, including Chair of the PF Central Committee on Discipline, and he became PF Secretary General and Minister of Justice on 28 August 2014 to replace Wynter Kabimba, who was fired.
-These positions were in addition to the Defence portfolio.

 Sata went abroad for medical treatment on 19 October 2014, leaving Lungu in charge of the country in his absence.
 Sata died on 28 October 2014.
 Vice-President Dr. Guy Scott took over as Acting President, and Lungu was viewed as one of the main contenders to ultimately succeed Sata in a presidential by-election.
+This was because Scott was ineligible to stand for election due to his parents not being born in Zambia.

 On 3 November 2014, Acting President Dr. Guy Scott dismissed Lungu as Secretary-General of the PF.
 He replaced him with Davis Mwila, the Member of Parliament for Chipili.
 The next day, Scott reinstated Lungu.
-On 30 November, Lungu was elected as President of the Patriotic Front at a national convention of the party held in Kabwe, Zambia.
-However the convention was unusual because no voting took place.
+On 30 November, Lungu was elected as President of the Patriotic Front at a national convention of the party held in Kabwe.
+However, the convention was unusual because no voting took place.
 Instead, the unaccredited delegates elected him by raising hands.

 On 20 January 2015, Lungu contested the presidential by-election and beat his closest rival Hakainde Hichilema of the United Party for National Development by a narrow majority of just 27,757 votes (1.66%), with just 32.36% of the registered electorate participating.
 He was declared the winner by the Electoral Commission of Zambia on 24 January.